Valentine’s Day Tea Party Ideas

 Tea Sandwiches and Scones

-I’m not really hosting a tea party.
+I’m hosting a Valentine tea party for four.

 Valentine's Day Table Setting